 - Can I join the Association as an individual?

-An individual can only join as a Business Member – Sole Consultancy.
+An individual can only join as a Business Member – Sole Consultant.
 Our members are primarily public and private organizations, as we are organization-based.

 - Who are members of the California Transit Association?